YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Applies to: SD

 Performs a SEEK on output when $PRINCIPAL identifies a device that supports SEEK.
 Use this deviceparameter with $PRINCIPAL when redirected to a file.
-For more information, refer to “SEEK=strexpr”.
+For more information, refer to `SEEK=strexpr <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#seek-strexpr>`_.

 ~~~~~~~~~
 PASSTHRU